-Rationale/Vision
+Rational/Vision

-St. Tierney's Primary School staff are committed to providing equal access for all our pupils to a broad and balanced educational experience based on the Northern Ireland Curriculum.
+St. Tierney's Primary School staff are committed to providing equal access for all our pupils to a broad and balanced curriculum.
+The Northern Ireland Curriculum (NIC) is our starting point for planning that meets the specific needs of individuals and groups of children.
 We recognise that some pupils during their school career may have special educational needs and/or a disability.
-In the interests of these children, we will endeavour to make every reasonable arrangement to provide for their individual needs.
+In the interests of these children we will endeavour to make every reasonable arrangement to provide for their individual needs.